 Free parking in Glenridding

-The walk starts in Glenridding, village.
-There is a large visitors car park (pay and display, toilets and rubbish bins) just off the main road and I left car there.
+The walk starts in Glenridding village.
+There is a large visitors car park (‘pay and display’, toilets and rubbish bins) just off the main road and I left car there.
 Only on the next visit I discovered that there are free parking spaces available nearby, along Greenside Road (in residential area between Fairlight and Traveller’s Rest).
-Please keep it in mind if you don’t have spare change.
+Please keep this in mind if you don’t have spare change.

 How to find Helvellyn trail head